Plateau State: Climate

-Although situated in the tropical zone, the higher altitude gives the state a near-temperate climate, with an average temperature between 13 and 22 °C. Harmattan winds cause the coldest weather between December and February, with the warmest temperatures usually in the dry season months of March and April.
+Although situated in the tropical zone, the higher altitude gives Plateau State a near-temperate climate, with an average temperature between 13 and 22 °C. Harmattan winds cause the coldest weather between December and February, with the warmest temperatures usually in the dry season months of March and April.
 The mean annual rainfall varies between 1317 mm in the southern part to 1460 mm on the plateau, with the highest rainfall during the wet season in July and August.
 The cooler climate has led to a reduced incidence of some tropical diseases such as malaria.
-The Jos Plateau is it the source of many rivers in northern Nigeria, including the Kaduna, Gongola, Hadeja and Damaturu rivers.
+The Jos Plateau is the source of many rivers in northern Nigeria, including the Kaduna, Gongola, Hadeja and Damaturu rivers.

 Geology

-The Jos Plateau is thought to be an area of younger granite which was intruded through an area of older granite rock, making up the surrounding states.
-These "younger" granites are thought to be about 160 million years old.
-This creates the unusual scenery of the Jos Plateau.
+Both Plateau State in general and the Jos Plateau in particular are thought to be formed on areas of younger granite intruding through an area of older granite rock.
+These younger granites, thought to be about 160 million years old, create the Jos Plateau's unusual scenery.
 There are numerous hillocks with gentle slopes emerging from the ground like mushrooms scattered with huge boulders.
-Also, volcanic activity 50 million years ago created numerous volcanoes and vast basaltic plateaus formed from lava flows.
-This also produces regions of mainly narrow and deep valleys and pediments (surfaces made smooth by erosion) from the middle of rounded hills with sheer rock faces.
+Volcanic activity 50 million years ago created numerous volcanoes and vast basaltic plateaus from lava flows, as well as regions of mainly narrow and deep valleys and pediments (surfaces made smooth by erosion) from rounded hills with sheer rock faces.
+Years of tin and columbite mining have left the state strewn with deep gorges and lakes.

-The phases of volcanic activities involved in the formation of Plateau State have made it one of the mineral rich states in the country.

-Tin is still mined and processed on the plateau.

 Tourism

-Plateau State is known as The Home of Peace and Tourism in Nigeria.
-Although the tourism sector is not thriving due to meagre allocations by the state government, its natural endowments are still attractions to tourists, mostly from within Nigeria.
+Plateau State is officially nicknamed The Home of Peace and Tourism.
+Although the tourism sector is not thriving due to perennial security issues and state government failure, its natural endowments are still attractions to tourists, mostly from within Nigeria.